Enterprise grade security, recognised as Enterprise-Ready. We're proud to share we're SOC II compliant.Read the announcement

 Outcomes

-Within one quarter, the client identified core sources of operational inefficiencies that when combined would lead to over 30% increase in production.
+Within one quarter, the client identified core sources of operational inefficiencies that when combined would lead to over 30% in production efficiency gains.

 Micro-stops and variations in line speed if increased by 1 bag per minute would result in a 10% increase in throughput, with potential upside of an additional 30% if target run speeds could be reached.
 The top ten most troublesome SKUs were identified as a source of productivity gains.